About the Physical and Health Education Major

 Do your fondest memories of school include fitness tests, playing sports and games, or learning about healthy eating and nutrition?
 Are you interested in positively impacting the lives of children and young adults?
 If so, this program may be for you.

 As a physical and health education major you’ll take courses to prepare you to teach physical education, health education and adapted physical education to students in grades Pre-K-12.
-Because of the requirements for the program, all physical and health education majors also pursue a minor in secondary education.
+Because of the requirements for the program, all physical and health education majors also pursue a major in secondary education.
 You’ll study exercise physiology, fundamental motor development, team sports and officiating, nutrition and community health, which will prepare you for licensing by the Wisconsin Department of Public Instruction.
 When you complete our program you’ll also have all of the licenses required to be successful in your career as a teacher.

 You’ll gain skills through a wide variety of experiences, including education classes that feature activities such as hiking, archery and indoor rock climbing.
 Every season in Wisconsin offers an opportunity to build your fundamental knowledge as you explore the Waukesha area, from Lapham Peak State Park to Retzer Nature Center.